dandehoon/prompt-cast/README.md

 Load in Chrome: `chrome://extensions/` → "Load unpacked" → select the `dist` folder

 The extension will appear in your toolbar with the Prompt Cast icon.
+Click to open the side panel interface.

 ## Usage

-1. Click extension icon
+1. Click extension icon or press **Alt+P** to open side panel
-2. Type message
+2. Type message in the bottom input area
 3. Press **Enter** to send (Shift+Enter for new line)
 4. Toggle sites on/off as needed
+5. Use **Alt+Shift+P** to quickly close all AI site tabs

 ## Sites